Lebo-Madikane/low-level-programming/2-function/README.md

 4 - A C program to find the sizes of different data type variables.

 5 - A C program that swaps numbers\values.

+6 - A C program to find the square root of a number using libary function.